Professional Experience and Research

 As a communication sciences and disorders major at Elmhurst, you will find plenty of opportunities to expand your skills and gain experience—in and out of the classroom.

 You will immerse yourself in real-world practice, starting with at least 25 hours of structured observation hours as part of your practicum coursework.
 Once you have completed your observation hours, you will work directly with clients in Elmhurst’s own Speech-Language-Hearing Clinic, participating in therapy, conferences with family members and clinical research.

-Our dedicated voice and swallowing center is equipped with a wide array of acoustic and imaging instrumentation.
-The laboratory features Pentax Kay Elemetrics Computerized Speech Lab, Nasometry, Kay Pentax rigid and flexible endoscopy with stroboscopy, and treatment software applications allowing for biofeedback.
+Our dedicated Voice and Swallowing Center is equipped with a wide array of acoustic and imaging instrumentation.
+The Center features Pentax Kay Elemetrics Computerized Speech Lab, Nasometry, Kay Pentax rigid and flexible endoscopy with stroboscopy, and treatment software applications allowing for biofeedback.

 The Elmhurst College Speech-Language-Hearing Clinic has a fully equipped audiometric suite that is used for training undergraduate and graduate students.
 The suite features equipment to assess hearing acuity and functioning of the middle ear.

 - Undergraduate students in the program learn to use the equipment through guided practice as part of their coursework.